mozilla-services/pyramid_whoauth/README.rst

 This configures repoze.who to use the "basicauth" and "auth_tkt" plugins, using pyramid's dotted-settings style rather than the repoze.who config file.
-Then, it is a simple matter of including the pyramid_whoauth module into your configurator::
+Then it is a simple matter of including the pyramid_whoauth module into your configurator::

     config.include("pyramid_whoauth")